 Steve has been the Pastor at WBC since 1997.
 He graduated from Samford University, New Orleans Baptist Theological Seminary (Master of Divinity), and Covington Theological Seminary (Doctorate of Ministry).
 Steve is married to Leigh Ann, and they have two children—Payton (Ashleigh) and Savannah Johnston (Hunter).
 They have five grandchildren, Presleigh, Eli, Owen, Turner, Griffin, and Merit.

 Chuck has been the Children's Minister at WBC since 2003.
 He graduated from Samford University and Rockbridge Seminary (Masters of Ministry Leadership).
 Chuck is married to Diane, and they have three children—Bethany Broderick (Joseph), Myrissa, and Laralyn.
-They have two grandchildren, Karis and Elias.
+They have three grandchildren, Karis, Elias, and Anaya.

 All denominations met for church services in Wilsonville's old school building which stood facing the Four Mile Road on the site which is now the Wilsonville Cemetery.
 In 1879 several Baptists church members asked Dr. E.B.
 Teague to organize the Wilsonville Baptist Church.
 They continued to meet in the depot until a church building could be completed.